-An example of how to define multiple instances of JS9 is found in the js9multi.html file.
+A full example of how to define multiple instances of JS9 with ids is found, for example, in the js9multi.html file.
 Two DS9 instances are defined, having IDs of "JS9" (the default) and "myJS9".
-When "myJS9" is the display ID, "myJS9-Menubar" specifies the associated menu bar and "myJS9Console" specifies the associated console.
+When "myJS9" is the display ID, "myJS9Menubar" specifies the associated menubar and "myJS9Console" specifies the associated console.

 The js9.css file contains CSS directives for various parts of JS9.
 These can be modified (or overwritten) as needed, subject to ordinary CSS rules.
 In general, we recommend overwriting CSS rules by loading a site-specific CSS file after the js9.css file.
 This makes updating much easier.